marcozennaro/LocalTTNMapper/README.md

 Reboot your computer with `sudo reboot` and check if the script is working with `pgrep coverage.py`.
 If you get a number then the script is running in the background.

 You are set to map the coverage of your TTN network!
+If you click on the blu icon it will show the name of the Gateway, the description and the antenna height.
+If you click on any colored dot, a pop-up will appear with the name of the node, the frequency, the data rate and the list of gateways that have received the signal with RSSI and SNR values.